vfarcic/docker-flow/articles/proxy.md

 vagrant up master node-1 node-2 proxy
 ```

 Once VMs are created and provisioned, the setup will be the same as explained in *The Standard Setup* section of this article.
-The *master* server will contain *Swarm master*, while nodes *1* and *2* will form the cluster.
+The *master* server will contain *Swarm master* while nodes *1* and *2* will form the cluster.
 Each of those nodes will have *Registrator* pointing to the *Consul* instance running in the *proxy* server.

 ![Swarm cluster setup through Vagrant](img/vagrant-sample.png)

 > Please note that this setup is for demo purposes only.
-While the same principle should be applied in production, you should aim at having multiple Swarm masters and Consul instances in order to avoid potential downtime in case one of them fails.
+While the same principle should be applied in production, you should aim at having multiple Swarm masters and Consul instances to avoid potential downtime in case one of them fails.

 Once the `vagrant up` command is finished, we can enter the *proxy* VM and see *Docker Flow* in action.